For more on this series, click here.

 Pentecostals' Biblical Beginning

-Taking place 50 days after the resurrection of Jesus, the first Pentecost is marked as the start of the Church’s outreach to spread the Gospel around the world, fulfilling a prophecy by John the Baptist who foretold of believers receiving the baptism of the Holy Spirit.
+Taking place 50 days after the resurrection of Jesus, the first Pentecost marks the start of the Church’s outreach to spread the Gospel around the world, fulfilling a prophecy by John the Baptist that foretold of believers receiving the baptism of the Holy Spirit.

 #1 Truth: Pentecostal Includes a Range of Groups

-There is a wide spectrum of denominations underneath the Pentecostal heading, with denominations starting in the early 1900s often referred to as the “first wave” of the move of the Holy Spirit upon the Church, forming Pentecostal Holiness denominations referred to as Classical Pentecostals.
+There is a wide spectrum of denominations under the Pentecostal heading, with denominations originating in the early 1900s often referred to as the “first wave” of the move of the Holy Spirit upon the Church, forming the Pentecostal Holiness denominations, also known as Classical Pentecostals.

 First Wave

 Classical Pentecostals’ foundation is based on speaking in tongues as the first evidence of being baptized with the Holy Spirit.
 Divine healing is also prevalent.
-Well-known leaders in this first wave include Smith Wigglesworth and William J. Seymour known for the Azusa Street revival.
+Well-known leaders in this first wave include Smith Wigglesworth and William J. Seymour, both of whom are associated with the Azusa Street revival.

 Second Wave

-During the 1960s, there arose the Charismatic Denominations often referred to as the “second wave.”
-Whereas speaking in tongues along with the other gifts of the Spirit are encouraged, many do not hold to its Pentecostal roots belief with it as the first evidence of being a Spirit-filled believer.
+During the 1960s, the Charismatic Denominations emerged, often referred to as the “second wave.”
+Whereas speaking in tongues, along with the other gifts of the Spirit, is encouraged, many do not hold to its Pentecostal roots, viewing it as the first evidence of being a Spirit-filled believer.

-Interestingly in 1967, the Catholic Church became a part of the wider Charismatic movement worldwide, when two Catholics from Pittsburgh, Pennsylvania's Duquesne University attended a Protestant worship service and experienced the baptism of the Holy Spirit.
-Soon the Charismatic influence spread within the Catholic Church, with Francis MacNutt, a former American Roman Catholic priest, at the forefront of its movement.
+Interestingly, in 1967, the Catholic Church became part of the worldwide Charismatic movement when two Catholics from Duquesne University in Pittsburgh, Pennsylvania, attended a Protestant worship service and experienced the baptism of the Holy Spirit.
+Soon, the Charismatic influence spread within the Catholic Church, with Francis MacNutt, a former American Roman Catholic priest, at its forefront.

 Third Wave

-More recently, churches like the Vineyard Churches have risen up, sometimes referred to as Neo-Pentecostals or “the third wave."
-John Wimber, who although starting out as an ordained Quaker pastor, went on to begin the Vineyard Churches where teaching “Signs and Wonders,” and ”Power Evangelism” became its trademarks
+More recently, churches like the Vineyard Churches have risen, sometimes referred to as Neo-Pentecostals or “the third wave."
+John Wimber, who, although starting as an ordained Quaker pastor, went on to begin the Vineyard Churches, where teaching “Signs and Wonders” and ”Power Evangelism” became its trademarks

 As well, leaders emerged like C. Peter Wagner, Rick Joyner, Jack Deere, Mike Bickle, Mahesh Chavda, Benny Hinn, Joel Osteen, and Joyce Meyer.